Difference Between SRAM and DRAM

 Let us look at the workings of the DRAM.
 Each memory cell in a DRAM chip consists of just two components: a capacitor and a transistor.

 • When data needs to be stored, the transistor acts as a gate.
-When opened, it allows an electrical charge to flow into or out of the capacitor, setting its state to either charged or discharged, which is represented by 1 and 0, respectively.
+When opened, it allows an electrical charge to flow into or out of the capacitor.
+A charged capacitor represents a “1,” and an uncharged one represents a “0”.
+But the capacitors slowly leak electric charge over time, which means they constantly need to be charged to prevent data loss

 • To read the data, the transistor again opens, allowing charge inside the capacitor.
 But when the charge is read, the capacitor is discharged due to the charge leaking out.
 Therefore, after reading the data, the capacitor needs to be charged every time.

-• When the capacitor is idle, even then, the capacitors lose its charge over time.
-To overcome this, the DRAM controller periodically reads data and rewrites it back.
+• When the capacitor is idle, even then, the capacitors lose their charge over time.
+To overcome this, the DRAM controller periodically reads data and rewrites it.
 This is called the refresh cycle, which introduces delays in the DRAM.

 Single Memory Cell Memory Cell Array